yuhang559/MITgcm_code/README.md

 # MITgcm_code
-Hi, this is MITgcm home where we upload some analysis scripts.
+There is a space for me to upload some MITgcm scripts.